inferno-framework/inferno-core/docs/getting-started.md

    default, these include nginx, redis, the FHIR validator service, and the FHIR validator UI.
 Background services can be added/removed/edited in `docker-compose.background.yml`.
-1. Run `inferno start` to start Inferno.
-You will need to stop and re-run this whenever you make changes to your tests.
+1. Run `inferno start --watch` to start Inferno and to reload any time a file changes.
+Remove the `watch` flag if you would prefer to manually restart Inferno.
 1. Navigate to `http://localhost:4567` to access Inferno, where your test suite will be available.
 To access the FHIR resource validator, navigate to `http://localhost/validator`.